SapitoSucio/froggo-guides/docs/script_commands.md

 \***getmapxy**("**<variable for map name\>**",**<variable for x\>**,**<variable for y\>**{,**<type\>**,"**<search value\>**"})

-This function will locate a character object, NPC object or pet's coordinates and place their coordinates into the variables specified when calling it.
+This function will locate a character object, NPC object or pet`s coordinates and place their coordinates into the variables specified when calling it.
 It will return `0` if the search was successful, and `-1` if the parameters given were not variables or the search was not successful.